sfproductlabs/tracker/README.md

 * Update **config.json** to **UseLocalTLS=true** if required.
 * Deploy on Docker using the following:
 ```
+# Build from src:
 sudo docker build -t dragongate .
+# Deploy only:
+# sudo docker build -f Dockerfile.deploy -t dragongate .
 sudo docker run -p 8443:443 dragongate
+# Connect to it:
+#  sudo docker ps
+#  sudo docker exec -it [container_id] bash
+# Remove all your images (warning):
+#  sudo docker system prune -a
 ```
 * Then upload/use (try AWS ECS).